elunna/nerfhack-changelog/README.md

 * NerfHack's Cthulhu is a blend of his counterparts in SLASH'EM and UnNetHack with some new enhancements to make him a fearsome component of the endgame:
 * Speed of 18 matches SLASH'EM.
 * AC was lowered from -15 to -8 to match UnNetHack.
-* Cthulhu's inventory os prevented from being shown when probed (Un)
+* Cthulhu's inventory os prevented from being shown when probed (UnNetHack)
 * Cthulhu now has flying and is telepathic
 * Cthulhu can displace monsters, pass through iron bars, break boulders and bust down doors to get to you.
 * Cthulhu will always track you down and chase you.